klaudia-klis/klaudia-klis/README.md

 # Hi there! 👋

-My name is Klaudia and I'm a Full Stack Developer based in Gdynia, Poland.
+My name is Klaudia and I'm a Full Stack Developer based in Warsaw, Poland.
 I'm proficient in JavaScript, React, TypeScript, CSS, and HTML.
 I create user-friendly and easy-to-use page designs.

 ## My projects 🔭